briancmorris/Security-Web-Attacks/README.md

 ### Vulnerability:
 The author of the webpage does not check what type of file is uploaded and therefore php code can be executed to reveal the flag.
 ### Description:
 I first tried uploading a picture to see how it changed the contents of the HTML page.
 I inspected the HTML elements by opening Chrome's webtools (F12) and clicked the elements tab.
 I saw that the name of the picture I uploaded could be found within the body->center->div->img tag.
 The image source was specified to be located in a subfolder called uploads.
-This indcated two things to me.
+This indicated two things to me.
 First, the author doesn't check the type of input file, and blindly displays the file after uploading.
 If a php file is input, the php code will execute natively, since it is being injected directly into the webpage.

 Now knowing where my uploaded file is stored, I uploaded a php file (named: haxor.php) to echo the contents of flag.txt.